Call our licensed insurance agents (TTY 711)

 You missed your IEP and want to sign up for Medicare Advantage

 The General Enrollment Period (GEP) is your first chance to enroll in Medicare Parts A and B if you miss your Initial Enrollment Period.
 The GEP runs from January 1 to March 31.
-These plans take effect July 1.
+These plans take effect the month after you sign up.
 You can sign up for Medicare Advantage in the gap between when your GEP ends and your coverage starts — April 1 to June 30.
 Keep in mind that if you wait to sign up during the GEP, your Part B late enrollment penalty will likely follow you to your Part C plan.

 Have questions about your Medicare coverage?